Lorenz Hackenholt: Operation Reinhard and beyond

 SS staff at KZ Belzec.
 Hackenholt is third from the right (front row).

 In the fall of 1941, some of the Action T4 personnel, including Hackenholt, were transferred to Lublin Reservation in occupied Poland where they came under the authority of SS-Brigadeführer Odilo Globocnik.
 On vacation leave, Hackenholt went to Berlin to marry Ilse Zillmer, who was then 29 years old.
 Hackenholt returned to Poland and was sent to Bełżec, a remote labour camp near the rail station, to conduct experiments to establish a method for the mass-murder of Jews by gassing.
 Hackenholt set up three gas chambers in an insulated barracks.
 Using engine exhaust, piped into the chambers from a disassembled Soviet tank, Hackenholt murdered over 50,000 Jews in one month (mid March to mid April 1942).
+This month alone placed his direct kill count as possibly the highest recorded in history.
 In August 1942, Hackenholt built and operated newer and larger gas chambers at Belzec.
 Once Belzec came into operation, a sign was placed over the gas chambers which said "Hackenholt Foundation"; with potted geraniums on either side of the entrance.
 Hackenholt also designed and operated gas chambers at the Treblinka and Sobibor extermination camps.